 The story made me feel less guilty about being annoyed when others complained a lot or seemed envious of my position in life.
 It also made me more cognizant of my own behaviors and attitudes that distance me from others.

 Two Old Women gave me insight into specific actions I could take to become a valued and beloved companion.
 For example, I intentionally stopped complaining, which made me realize how much I had complained in the past.
-As I practiced its principles, I gained better understanding of how to be a part of a community, one that challenges its members to do their best yet also supports them in their times of need.
+As I practiced its principles, I gained a better understanding of how to be a part of a community, one that challenges its members to do their best yet also supports them in their times of need.